JianYes/hello-world/README.md

 This is the first try to creat a new acount in GitHub.
 It's fun!
 I would try to add something to it later!
 This is a try to pull requests.
-Try to igure out the step diff from the tutorial.
+Try to figure out the step different from the tutorial.